byu-cpe/Maeser/sphinx-docs/sysadmin/deployment.md

 > **Note:** If you have configured your server with a different WSGI server program or with different arguments, update the `ExecStart=...` line accordingly, making sure that `/path/to/maeser/app/.venv/bin/gunicorn` is the path to your WSGI server program within your virtual environment's directory.

 Save this to your `my-maeser-app.service` file, and run `sudo systemctl daemon-reload`.
-This will reload the configurations for all daemons on your machine, which will allow systemctl to recognize the new maeser service.
+This will reload the configurations for all daemons on your machine, which will allow systemctl to recognize the new Maeser service.

 > **Note:** If you make changes to your service file in the future, always be sure to run `sudo systemctl daemon-reload` afterward.